-Find out where is Jericoacoara, how to get there, when is the best time to visit, what to do, where to stay, and everything else you need to plan your trip.
+Find out where is Jericoacoara, how to get there, when is the best time to visit it, what to do there, where to stay, and everything else you need to plan your trip.

-In this article you will find out where is Jericoacoara, when is the best time to visit, what to do there, where to stay, for how long, what to bring for this trip, and will get exclusive responsible tourism tips =)
+In this article, you will find out where is Jericoacoara, when is the best time to visit it, what to do there, where to stay and for how long, what to bring to this trip, and you will also get exclusive responsible tourism tips =)

 Considered a protected area since 1984, Jeri is also part of the “Route of Emotions“, a route that crosses incredible landscapes in the Northeast of Brazil.